 - Pregnancy warning: It is not known if this drug may harm an unborn child.
 For this reason, be sure to talk with your doctor if you are pregnant or planning to become pregnant while receiving this drug.
 Let your doctor know right away if you think you may be pregnant, or may have impregnated your partner.

-- Breastfeeding warning: Women should not breast feel during treatment and for 2 weeks after treatment because this drug could enter the breast milk and cause harm to a breast feeding baby.
+- Breastfeeding warning: Women should not breastfeed during treatment and for at least 2 weeks after treatment because this drug could enter the breast milk and cause harm to a breastfeeding baby.